Kings Theatre, Southsea: The Kings Theatre Trust Ltd

 The Kings Theatre Trust Ltd. is a registered charity which oversees both the day-to-day running and the restoration of the building, as well as productions at the theatre.
 The restoration is in part funded by Portsmouth City Council and the Kings Theatre Trust.

 Staff

-Led by a team of Directors headed up by Chair of Directors, Paul Woolf, the permanent staff are augmented by apprenticeships and seconded personal who are employed as part of their higher education and vocational training programmes as well as casual staff.
-The Kings prides itself in the educational and training programmes available to young people in the Portsmouth area.
+Led by a team of full time staff, headed by CEO Richard Pearce.

 Restoration work

 As part of the Centenary Project, the Kings Theatre underwent a £500,000 refurbishment of the auditorium, including the ceiling.
 Beginning on 17 June 2007 the theatre was cleared and scaffolding was constructed to allow access to the higher areas of the auditorium.
 There was work to restore the decorations of the theatre and maintain the areas.
 During this work a small 120-seat theatre was created within the auditorium which was known as the Stage 2 Studio.
 The Studio season was such a success that it was repeated during the Summer of 2008 (throughout August) with music, comedy, children's shows, drama and dance all part of the line up.

 Between October 2008 and February 2009, the original leaded dome, red painted wooden cupula, the deteriorated wooden statue (now named Aurora) and six lion figures was replicated in glassfibre by Jago Developments of Chichester and successfully installed by them (with the help of a 60-ton crane).

 Since the restoration programme commenced, over £2 million has been spent on refurbishment using both professional and volunteer workers.

 The Kings Theatre Trust are in the process of raising funds for a restoration of the currently dilapidated Tower Room, to create a community art studio and exhibition space.